WHAT HOUSE WILL YOU BUILD ME?: FOUR (EXCERPT OF THE TEMPLE OF GOD)

 Men will seek death, but death itself will be held in the steel fingers of the saints.
 This is the long-awaited Day of Wrath.
 The cup of Divine wrath has been filled to the brim.
 It will be poured on the kingdom of darkness until every unclean force on the earth has been crushed under the heel of God’s Conqueror (Revelation 1:15; 2:18).

 The powers of the heavens will be shaken.
 An earthquake will rock the great city, the center of civilization.
 The sun will turn black and the moon will become as blood.
 The stars of the heaven will be shaken from their places by the wind of God’s Spirit.

 The veil that conceals the Face of God Almighty will roll together as a scroll.
 Every mountain and island on the earth will be moved from its place.
-Those who have refused the lordship of Christ will cry to the mountains and rocks, “Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb: for the great day of his wrath is come; and who shall be able to stand?”
+Those who have refused the lordship of Christ will cry to the mountains and rocks, “Fall on us, and hide us from the face of him who sits on the throne, and from the wrath of the Lamb, for the great day of his wrath is come, and who shall be able to stand?”
 (Revelation 6:16,17).

 There shall be weeping, wailing, and gnashing of teeth.
 The demons know of the Day of Wrath.
 When Jesus appeared the first time, the demons cried out in terror thinking that Christ had changed His mind and had come before the time set by the Father.

 This is the judgment toward which every spirit in the heavens and on the earth is moving.
 There is no power that can prevent the coming of the Day of Wrath.
 It is the knowledge of the coming judgment that enables God to work quietly and patiently with those who love and serve Him.
 God understands well that He and His saints will have the last word.